Public Health Meaningful Use

 DPHHS is participating in the following Public Health objectives for Stage 2 meaningful use:

-- Submit electronic data to the immunization registry for eligible professionals and hospitals
+- Submit electronic data to the immunization registry for eligible professionals (EP) and hospitals (EH).

 - Electronic Laboratory Reporting (ELR)

-- Provide electronic submission of reportable laboratory results (ELR) for hospitals only
+- Provide electronic submission of reportable laboratory results (ELR) for eligible hospitals (EH) only.

 - Syndromic Surveillance